 Ginger supports the immune system and provides anti-inflammatory benefits which can be particularly beneficial for a poorly hen.
 Cinnamon has antibacterial and antioxidant benefits, and can reduce inflammation, these are extremely good for chickens as they are likely to experience respiratory problems.

-This entry was posted in Recipe on December 1st, 2018 by sammorley
+This entry was posted in Recipes on December 1st, 2018 by sammorley